 Visiting the Tombs along the Perfume River

-The many tombs and pagodas that lie dotted throughout the countryside along the Perfume River south of Hue should be high on the visit list for anyone visiting the city.
+The many mausoleums, including the tomb of King Thieu, and pagodas that lie dotted throughout the countryside along the Perfume River south of Hue should be high on the visit list for anyone visiting the city.
 Some of the imperial tombs have almost been restored to their former grandeur, while others are still left to crumble and some are in severe disrepair.
 Most tourists explore the mausoleums of the former Nguyen dynasty by tour groups or take the dragon tourist boats from the centre of Hue.
-We discovered that some of the most atmospheric and charming tombs are almost never seen by foreigners and are best traversed independently by bike or with your own driver.
+We discovered that some of the most atmospheric and charming tombs (we recommend Gia Long) are almost never seen by foreigners and are best traversed independently by bike or with your own driver.

 Exploring by bike

 Our ambitious plan to tour the sites of the tombs would take us on a circular course of about 20 km through the surrounding rural areas by bicycle.
 Starting out from the Pilgrimage Hotel, shortly after breakfast, with a rucksack full of drinks and a few snacks, we rode towards our first stop, the Tomb of King Thieu Tri.

 Turning off the main road we accidently stumbled onto the Buddhist temple at Duc Son Pagoda, where a group of nuns and their visitors just finished a prayer session.
 There was a covered swimming pool integrated into the complex and a playground out front.
 The excited chatter of children could be heard and I later found out that the nuns look after orphaned children.